Holy War (BYU–Utah): Religion

-The U of U is the flagship university of the state of Utah, a state known for its substantial LDS population, while BYU is the flagship university of the LDS Church.
+The U of U is the flagship university of the state of Utah, a state known for its substantial Latter-day Saint population, while BYU is the flagship university of the LDS Church.
 The matchup has been described as taking on religious, or "church vs. state" undertones.

 Proximity

 BYU, which is in Provo, Utah, and the U of U, which is in Salt Lake City, are about 50 mi apart, approximately an hour's drive on Interstate 15.
 Consequently, the two teams compete for recruits and fan support.
 It is not uncommon for friends, neighbors, and even family members to have opposite allegiances.

 Team successes

-While the two teams have not necessarily been strong at the same time, they had the most conference championships in the Mountain West Conference before both left the MWC in 2011.
+While the two teams have not necessarily been strong at the same time, they had the most conference championships in the MWC before both left the conference in 2011.
 Each team has had four conference championships since the creation of the MWC in 1999.
 Including championships of other conferences, Utah has 24 conference championships in its history, while BYU has 23.
 Both of these numbers are well ahead of the current MWC member with the most conference championships, Colorado State, who has 15.
 The 1984 BYU Cougars football team won a consensus national champion with an undefeated season and victory over Michigan in the 1984 Holiday Bowl.